Shamar/shamar.github.io/_posts/2019-05-10-what-is-informatics.markdown

 The patterns you learn while programming becomes useful in every aspect of your own life.
 Exactly like with Math, but on steroids.

 And yet, the real key to understand the political potential of Informatics is **debugging**.
 While debugging **you look for an error in the collective cultural elaboration of thousands of people** from all over the world.

+## Debugging can teach Critical Thinking

+There is nothing on Earth that can train [Critical Thinking](https://en.wikipedia.org/wiki/Critical_thinking) as a decade or two of [Software Debugging](https://en.wikipedia.org/wiki/Debugging).

 You see a computer executing billions of lines of code and you have to guess where somebody did the error that is currently causing a